-- Find a replacement.
+- Finding a replacement.
 This cover can be used to cover the cost of finding, recruiting and training a new employee.

-- Pay debts.
+- Paying debts.
 Use your key person insurance benefit to settle any loans and outstanding debts.

 - Covers business losses.
 Cover the cost of any lost sales, profit or goodwill as a result of the key person’s departure.

 What is a buy-sell agreement and do I need it?